Social Networking ADVICE

 - Avoid commenting on matters relating to referees and internal club matters such as team selection

-- Avoid making instant comment
+- Avoid making instant comment - THINK before you post

 - Avoid being critical of those who hold positions of authority within football